Steer Safe - Partnership Steer Safe - Partnership

 • The program includes three standard fees:

-1. Installation: About $150 one-time fee
+1. Installation: Approximately $150 one-time fee

-2. Monthly: Approximately $4/day
+2. Monthly: Approximately $4 per day

-3. Removal: About $100 one-time fee
+3. Removal: Approximately $100 one-time fee

 • The system connects through a vehicle's OBD-II port, with a relay that wires directly to the accelerator pedal.
 This provides seamless integration without permanent vehicle modification.